-Personal Injury Attorneys Handling Defective Product And Drug Cases In Prince George's County, Anne Arundel County, Charles County, Baltimore, and the Maryland/DC/Metro area
+Personal Injury Attorneys Handling Defective Product And Drug Cases In Prince George's County, Anne Arundel County, Charles County, Baltimore, and in the Maryland, Washington, DC, Metro area

 Drugs and manufactured medical products must gain approval from the U.S. Food & Drug Administration (FDA) to be sold in the U.S. Even if a product is approved for sale, a defect in the product, incomplete labeling, or insufficient warnings can cause severe harm to consumers.